vaginessa/dns-wiki/HOWTO-blocking-WhatsApp.md

 Encryption
 -----------

-WhatsApp use the following encryption:
+WhatsApp use the following encryption standard:
 * Prosperity RC4 algorithm ([RFC 7465](https://tools.ietf.org/html/rfc7465))
 * [Axolotl port](https://github.com/tgalal/python-axolotl) for the encryption itself like the one from TextSecure